cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 An SDF mapping file has three optional components that are taken unchanged from SDF: The info block, the namespace declaration, and the default namespace.
-The mandatory fourth component, the "map", contains the mappings from an SDF name reference (usually a namespace and a JSON pointer) to a nested map providing a set of qualities to be merged in at the site identified in the name reference.
+The mandatory fourth component, the `patches`, contains the list of augmentations that are supposed to be applied to the target model, using an SDF name reference (usually a namespace and a JSON pointer) as the augmentation `target` to which a specified quality is to be applied as the `patch`.

 {{mapping-cddl}} describes the syntax of SDF mapping files using CDDL {{-cddl}}.